amohllal/Gazar-Shop/README.md

-# Gazar-Shop
-an e-commerce that allows the consumer to see the offered products and also allows ordering with these products and allows the user to display his own products that he wants to sell.

 # About Gazar-Shop
 - an e-commerce that allows the consumer to see the offered products and also allows ordering with these products